 The word galactic is derived from the word Galaxy in astronomy.
 Galaxy is a gravitationally bound system of stars, planets and other celestial bodies in the universe.
 Galaxy is a word derived from “Galaktikos” which means milky circle.
 These celestial bodies in the galaxy usually revolve around a center gravitational pull of a galaxy.
 So this is a circular system with an established center.
 Galactic city model is based on the concept of galaxies in space.
 It is also called as peripheral city model and is used for urban planning in many cities.
+It is a well known model in urban geography.

-Galactic City Model
+An overview of Galactic City Model

 Elements of Galactic City Model

 Suburban Residential Area: The city sprawls around the city center or CBD in a galactic city model.
 A portion of the city is the suburban residential area.
 This area is characterized as a residential district of the city with small and high homes, good schools and a suburban-style look to the district.
-This area lies inside the outer periphery of the galactic city model and has hotels, parks, medical centers and all essential infrastructures for a residential area.
+This area lies inside the outer periphery of the galactic city model.
+It has hotels, parks, medical centers and all essential infrastructures for a residential area.

 Circumferential Highway: The galactic city model is a circular city model with a center and a radius around the center which makes the city.
 The circumference of the city is often characterized by a circumferential circular highway that surrounds the entire city.
 This highway helps people avoid the traffic within the city and reach from one side of the city to another through the outer periphery of the city.